 The most common way to build an email marketing list is through opt-in activities for your readers and followers on your website, blog, and social media posts.

-As your list builds, it should be segmented into where members are in their buying journey.
+As your list increases, segment the list into where members are in their buying journey.
 For example, customers who have purchased before, those who have demonstrated some interest and with whom you have already had conversation, and those who are new to you and your brand.
+Further, you should segment based on buyer personas -- for example, distinguishing between sales decision-makers and sales account executives.

 As you acquire email addresses and other information about your contacts, it is your responsibility to safeguard this information.
-Use email addresses wisely, and never share or distribute contact information with any third parties.
-This activity is one of the easiest ways to damage your brand.
+Use email addresses wisely, observe data privacy regulations, and never share or distribute contact information with any third parties.
+Selling contact info is one of the easiest ways to damage your brand.
 Angry recipients will spread the word, so just don’t risk it.

 Once your lists have been segmented, it is time to craft the content that will be best for each of those segments.
 This requires a lot of thought about your objectives and the types of messages that will engage each group.
 Of course, you want to educate; you want to come across as an expert in your niche, and you want to offer value.
 Occasionally, you may want to entertain or inspire a bit.
 But the overall goal is to pique enough interest that you get a response to your call to action.

-Subject lines are particularly important, if you expect to get opens.
-They need to engage and/or intrigue.
-The challenge for B2B marketers is that their products/services are not always as “exciting” as consumer-based products, and it takes some creativity to craft content that will generate enthusiasm.
+Subject lines are particularly important; they need to engage and intrigue.
+The challenge for B2B marketers is that their products and services are not always as exciting as consumer-based products, and it takes some creativity to craft content that will generate enthusiasm.

 Many businesses contract out content creation.
-They use freelancers or writing services (such as Trust My Paper) that have copywriting departments with creatives and journalists who know how to turn topics and information into compelling pieces.
+They use freelancers or writing services that have copywriting departments with creative staff and journalists who know how to turn topics and information into compelling pieces.

-It may seem counterintuitive, but email content should not always be about you or the value/products/services you can “bring to the table.”
-Sometimes related news, events, etc. can show that you are a thoughtful business – one that keeps abreast of trends and happenings within the communities of your prospects’ or customers’ niches.
+It may seem counterintuitive, but email content should not always be about the value a product brings.
+Sometimes related news and cultural events can show that you are a thoughtful business – one that keeps abreast of trends and happenings within the communities of your prospects’ or customers’ niches.
 This is the kind of outreach that builds business relationships, even though they won’t necessarily result in an immediate sale.

 This is an easy concept and just as easy to implement, especially if you are using a good email service provider.
-Your work involves getting contacts to opt-in to a subscription to your blog.
+Your work involves getting contacts to opt-in to a subscription to your blog via an RSS feed.

 Each time you craft a blog post, it is then automatically sent out to those subscribers via email.
 You can even designate which segments of those subscribers receive which articles you write.